UKHomeOffice/engineering-guidance-and-standards/docs/standards/collect-dora-metrics.md

 To begin to understand the strengths and pitfalls of a project we must collect these metrics first.

-### You MUST continuously monitor these metrics overtime
+### You MUST continuously monitor these metrics over time

 When we collect the DORA metrics we must have consistent references to check against overtime and therefore we must have a procedure in place to constantly capture the metrics.